DolicaAkelloEgwel/gans-workshop/presentation.md

 # Setup

+**Note**: This workshop requires an understanding of basic Python.
+Experience from your own projects is fine.

 1. Go to this link: **bit.ly/45svhk0**
-2. Log in to your Google account
+2. Log in to your Google account.

-If you got some of your own files then...
+If **do** you have some of your own files then...
-1. Create a folder called `gans-workshop-files` in the top level of your Google Drive folder
+1. Create a folder called `gans-workshop-files` in the top level of your Google Drive folder.
 2. Within that folder create another folder for your images.
 This can be named cats/trees/flowers/etc.

+If you **don't** have some of your own files then...
+1. Do nothing!

 ---